robomechanics/MiniRHex/Assembly/readme.md

     to the servo motor.
     * Connection: center screw that came with the servo

-12.Slide each servo into a servo sleeve.
+11. Slide each servo into a servo sleeve.

-13.Connect each servo sleeve to the foundation.
+12. Connect each servo sleeve to the foundation.
   * Orientation: Be sure all legs face forward (semicircle faces the mainboard).
   * Connection: M3 button head x 10 mm, M3 nut

-14.Connect the servos to the mainboard.
+14. Connect the servos to the mainboard.
   * Connect such that no wires interfere with leg rotation.
 15. Charge battery(ies) and check voltage(s).

-16.Upload code using the micro-USB port.
+16. Upload code using the micro-USB port.

-17.Take electronic wires that come with the servos, and connect them like below
+17. Take electronic wires that come with the servos, and connect them like below

 ![wiring diagram](Images/MiniRhex_wiring_diagram.PNG)